planetfederal/qgis-suite-plugin/doc/source/actions.rst

 Below you can find more information about the operations that can be performed this way.

 - Dragging a QGIS layer item onto a GeoServer item element.
 It will publish the layer on the workspace where the item was dropped, or on the parent workspace if the destination element is of type Resource/Store.
-Otherwise, it will publish to the default workspace
+Otherwise, it will publish to the default workspace.
 - Dragging a GeoServer layer item onto a GeoServer group element.
 It adds the layer to the group, using its default style.
 - Dragging a GeoServer or QGIS style item onto a GeoServer layer.
 It adds the style to the list of alternative styles of the layer.
 - Dragging a QGIS style into the :guilabel:`Styles` element of a catalog or a catalog item itself.
 It adds the style to that catalog.